 The Beauty Benefits Of B Vitamins

 In particular, Nicotinamide, a derivative of Vitamin B3 (Niacin), has been shown to improve the ability of the epidermis, the upper-most layer of the skin, to retain moisture.
 As such, supplementation with niacin could lead to softer, smoother skin with less dryness and flakiness, and a reduction of fine lines.
 Nicotinamide can also serve as an effective skin-lightening agent when added to moisturisers.

 Vitamin B For Healthy Hair

 Vitamin B7 (Biotin) is also essential for maintaining the texture, tone and strength of your locks, and a deficiency can lead to hair loss.
 This vitamin can also be used to treat cradle cap; a scalp condition which affects infants.

 B Vitamins For Healthy Skin

-If you are suffering with chronic skin issues, or even just sick of dealing with a dull and unhealthy complexion, the cause may be a Vitamin B deficiency.
+If you are suffering from chronic skin issues, or even just sick of dealing with a dull and unhealthy complexion, the cause may be a Vitamin B deficiency.
 Vitamin B12 helps to regulate your skin’s pigment production and location, preventing hyperpigmentation – the darkening of skin in certain parts of your body.

 A study by Bisset et al, presented at the Annual Meeting of Dermatology in 2003, demonstrated that a topical form of vitamin B was shown to dramatically reduce the effects of ageing in human skin.